 If the eBook is free or has no DRM restrictions then, yes.
 But generally, most eBooks will only allow you to download an eBook and have access for the loan period.
 For example, 7 days.
 You may be able to download and save PDF parts of the eBook, which you are able to keep.

 No, this is not possible.
 You can only download to your computer, laptop or mobile device.

 In the same way you reference a print book but with added information to show how you accessed the eBook.
 Please refer to the USC style guides to learn more about referencing your sources.

 Once an eBook loan has expired, you may be able to re-borrow the same book by downloading it again.
 There may be some publisher restrictions or time delay on the ability to re-borrow.

 Most eBooks will prescribe the number of pages that can be copied or printed.
 This number will adjust as you carry out these tasks.
 Copyright applies to electronic material and students are required to act in accordance with the Copyright Act 1968.
 Please refer to the Copyright for Students guide.

-There are three types of logins you may come across when trying to access and download eBooks:
+There are two types of logins you may come across when trying to access and download eBooks: